ARMmbed/mbed-os-5-docs/docs/porting_migration/Porting_Guide_Mbed_OS.md

 1. Create the directory structure.
 1. Add the target entry in `targets.json`.
 1. Add an entry for the target in `mbed_rtx.h`.
-1. Add startup code and CMSIS headers, such as device specific register definitions, NVIC headers and ALL relevant drivers from CMSIS specifications, like GPIO’s, peripheral names, pin maps and others.
+1. Add startup code and CMSIS headers, such as device specific register definitions, NVIC headers and **all** relevant drivers from CMSIS specifications: GPIOs, peripheral names, pin maps and others.
 You will also want to add APIs, HAL implementation, and other required headers for the system clocks and any other additional clocks.
-<span class="notes">**Note:** Screenshots for the sample implementation are provided at the end of this section.</span>
+<span class="tips">**Tip:** You can find screenshots for the sample implementation that show what the result should look like at the end of this section.</span>
 1. Add toolchain specific linker descriptions.
 1. Add peripherals and pin names for the target.
 1. Compile with CLI on a supported compiler.